Mixed Membership Estimation for Social Networks: Simulations

-{\it Experiment 1: Tuning parameter selection}.
-We first study the choice of the tuning parameter $L$ in Mixed-SCORE.
-We aim to see (i) how the estimation errors change for a range of $L$, and (ii) how the adaptive choice $\hat{L}^*_n(A)$ in \eqref{chooseL} performs.
-Fix $(x, \rho, z)=(0.4, 0.2, 5)$ and let $n_0$ range in $\{60, 80, 100\}$.
-For each setting, we run Mixed-SCORE with $L\in\{4,5,\cdots,9\}$ and $\hat{L}_n^*(A)$.
-The results are displayed in Figure~\ref{fig:choice-k}.
-First, when there are relatively few mixed nodes (e.g., $n_0=100$), small values of $L$ yield good performance; but as the number of mixed nodes going up, we favor larger values of $L$; these match our theoretical results (Theorems~\ref{thm:main}-\ref{thm:settings}).
-Second, under the circumstances of a moderate number of mixed nodes (e.g., $n_0=60,80$), for a range of $L$ (e.g., $L\in\{7,8,9\}$), the statistical errors of Mixed-SCORE are similar, and $\hat{L}^*_n(A)$ falls in this range with high probability.
-Figure~\ref{fig:VHillust} shows the estimated $2$-simplex in one repetition ($n_0=80$), and the simplex changes very little when $L$ falls in a range.

-{\it Experiment 2: Fraction of pure nodes}.
+Experiment 2 (fraction of pure nodes).
 Fix $(x, \rho, z)=(0.4, 0.1, 5)$ and let $n_0$ range in $\{40, 60, 80, 100, 120, 160\}$.
 As $n_0$ increases, the fraction of pure nodes increases from around $25\%$ to around $95\%$.
-The results are displayed in top left panel of Figure~\ref{fig:comparison}.
-It suggests that when the fraction of pure nodes is $<70\%$, Mixed-SCORE significantly outperforms OCCAM; when the fraction of pure nodes is $>70\%$, the two methods have similar performance.
+See Figure~\ref{fig:comparison} (left).
+When the fraction of pure nodes is $<70\%$, Mixed-SCORE significantly outperforms OCCAM; when the fraction of pure nodes is $>70\%$, the two methods have similar performance.

-{\it Experiment 3: Connectivity across communities}.
-Fix $(x, n_0, z)=(0.4, 80, 5)$ and let $\rho$ range in $\{0.05, 0.1, 0.15, \cdots, 0.5\}$.
-The larger $\rho$, the more edges across different communities.
-The results are presented in top right panel of Figure~\ref{fig:comparison}.
-We see that the performance of Mixed-SCORE improves as $\rho$ decreases.
-One possible reason is that, for $\rho$ large, it is relatively more difficult to identify the vertices of the Ideal Simplex.
-Furthermore, Mixed-SCORE is better than OCCAM in all settings.

-{\it Experiment 4: Purity of mixed nodes}.
+Experiment 3 (purity of mixed nodes).
+We call $\max_{1 \leq k \leq K} \{\pi_i(k) \}$ the ``purity" of node $i$.
 Fix $(n_0, \rho, z)=(80, 0.1, 5)$ and let $x$ range in $\{0.05, 0.1, 0.15, \cdots, 0.5\}$.
-We recall Definition~\ref{Def:purity} for the ``purity" of a node.
-In our settings, there are four types of mixed nodes, and the purity of the first three types of mixed nodes is $(1-2x)1\{x\leq 1/3\}+x 1\{x>1/3\}$.
+In our settings, there are four types of mixed nodes.
+For the first three types, their purity is $(1-2x)1\{x\leq 1/3\}+x 1\{x>1/3\}$.
 Therefore, as $x$ increases to $1/3$, these nodes become less pure; then, as $x$ further increases, these nodes become more pure.
-The results are in bottom left panel of Figure~\ref{fig:comparison}.
-It suggests that estimating the memberships becomes harder as the purity of mixed nodes decreases, and Mixed-SCORE outperforms OCCAM in almost all settings.
-Especially in the highly ``mixing" case (say, $x$ is close to $1/3$), Mixed-SCORE is much better than OCCAM.
+See Figure~\ref{fig:comparison} (middle).
+It suggests that membership estimation is harder as the purity of mixed nodes decreases.
+Mixed-SCORE outperforms OCCAM in almost all settings, especially when $x$ is close to $1/3$.